In the guide

 The law in this area is complex so you should seek specialist advice if you are considering registering as a firearms dealer or stocking these products for sale, supply or hire.

-Toy retailers should take care not to inadvertently sell what they consider to be a harmless toy gun but what the law may view as being an imitation firearm and therefore subject to an age restriction.
+Toy retailers should take care not to inadvertently sell what they consider to be a harmless toy gun, but what the law may view as being an imitation firearm and therefore subject to an age restriction.

 What you should know

-The law relating to crossbows aims to deal, amongst other things, with the sale or hire of crossbows to underage people and prevent their irresponsible use.
+The law relating to crossbows aims to deal with, amongst other things, the sale or hire of crossbows to underage people and prevent their irresponsible use.
 Whilst the law has exceptions regarding the sale and hire of crossbows under a specified draw weight, as a responsible retailer you may wish to consider carefully whether this is a type of product you want to sell.

 Only registered firearms dealers can sell air weapons.
 The sale and hire of air weapons and ammunition is tightly controlled and subject to age restrictions.
 The sale and hire of these weapons has to be by someone aged 18 or over.